How to separate the digits of a number in Python

 Sum of digits: 15

-- For instance, you can find the sum of all digits with a single method call:
+- For instance, you can get the sum of all digits with a simple call to

-digits.sum().
-This is far more efficient than writing a manual loop, especially with large datasets.
+digits.sum(), which is far more efficient than a manual loop.

 Performing custom operations on separated digits